depscloud/deps.cloud/content/en/docs/contrib/_index.md

 If you are submitting code on behalf of your company, please ensure your company has submit a copy of our Corporate Contributor Agreement.
 You can find a copy of the corporate agreement [here](https://raw.githubusercontent.com/depscloud/deps.cloud/main/clas/corporate.md).
 When complete, you can [email](mailto:clas@deps.cloud) a copy of it to us.
+All pull requests must originate from your organizations fork of the repository for the CLA check to clear.

 ## Support